Christ School (North Carolina): Traditions

 Christ School has traditions that date back to the earliest days of the school.
 Those range from seniors wearing green blazers to traditions around "Yard A" and more.

 Christ School has a historic rivalry with Asheville School.
 "The Game" is the oldest prep school football rivalry in both North and South Carolina, dating back to 1911.
 The Fayssoux-Arbogast Trophy was created in 1971 and was named after Richard Fayssoux, football coach at Christ School from 1920 to 1966 and B.H.
 Arbogast, Asheville School coach from 1930-1967.
 Each year the football teams compete for the Fayssoux-Arbogast Trophy, which then remains with the winning school until the next year's game.
+As of the fall of 2023, the Greenies have won 12 consecutive games against the Asheville School Blues and 20 of the past 24 meetings.
+The Blues lead the series 50-43-4.